kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 To allow the next task to start, we need to create a state with all task results merged into the current execution.
 Our first thought was to use `join()` from Kafka Streams.
 In hindsight, this was not a very clever decision. 😉

-All joins provided by Kafka Streams were designed with aggregation in mind, like sum, avg, etc. It processes all the incoming data from both topics 1:1.
+All joins provided by Kafka Streams were **designed with aggregation in mind**, like sum, avg, etc. It processes all the incoming data from both topics 1:1.
 We will see all the changes on the streams on both sides, as illustrated below:

 ```
 # timeline